SubasiMehmet/MySwiftEducation/1004_Loops.md

 ### label: for i in range/array/String where (condition)

+> Note: if conditions also can be labeled.

     let languages = ["Türkçe", "İngilizce", "Almanca", "Fransızca"]

     languageFor: for language : String in languages where (language != "İngilizce") {